sweeneyd/PIC-Prototyping/README.md

 PIC-Prototyping
 ===============

-PIC Prototyping board and sample code for use in the MPLab IDE
+Developed by: Dan Sweeney & Chris Idelson
+Initial Commit: 23 Nov.
+2014
+Last Updated: 23 Nov.
+2014

-This board and associated code is meant to be used with the PICKit3 programming interface with the PIC24 on the LuckyPIC board.
+This board and associated samplecode is meant to be used with the PICKit3 programming interface with the PIC24 on the LuckyPIC board.
 The board itself contains the following hardware:

 1. 2.0/2.1mm DC Barrel jack with REG1117 +5V regulator
 2. Push button